TNFD Reporting - LEAP Assessment and Core Global Metrics

 The Ecosystem Integrity Index has three components, Structure, Composition, and Function.
 Structure is determined from the Ecoregion Integrity Index, which is a measure of habitat loss, quality, and fragmentation, using the level of human modification of a landscape to determine a score relative to a pristine baseline.
 Composition is determined by the Biodiversity Intactness Index, which quantifies the change in species composition as a result of human intervention.
 Function is determined from the Net Primary Productivity, which is a measure of the carbon balance for a land surface, namely the difference between photosynthesis and respiration.
 This gives an estimate of how well a particular area is functioning compared to a ‘natural’ ecosystem.
 The overall index takes the lowest scoring of these three components as the overall integrity of an ecosystem is limited by the lowest-performing aspect of that ecosystem.
 To calculate the Resilience risk score the EII is then inverted, as a highly resilient ecosystem will have a low risk.

-Locate Stage E3: Impact measurement
+Evaluate Stage E3: Impact measurement

 Having identified the environmental assets, ecosystem services, and impact drivers in stage E1, and then the dependencies and impacts in stage E2.
 This stage of the process asks you to measure the scale of impacts on nature, whether negative or positive.